cseanburns/journal-issues/manuscript.md

 and when that journal issue is released, the article gets the DP.
-The bibliographic record for such an article will thus have these two dates stored in them.
+The bibliographic record for such an article records these two dates.
-Each date may be used in a PubMed search, and using one search operator rather than an another may mean unintentionally excluding works that have already been published.
+Each date may be used in a PubMed search since these are different date fields in PubMed search, and using one search operator rather than an another may mean unintentionally excluding works that have already been published.

-We highlighted one article out of many possible candidates and we showed that this one article had a DEP of 2015 but was not assigned a DP until 2019.
-This means it took the journal four years after 'publishing' the article to assign it to a journal issue, thereby complicating what the term 'publishing' actually means.
-The implication is that the article would not show up in search results depending on how the date field was used to limit results and depending on the database platform used to search PubMed (users may have multiple options available to
-them: PubMed, Ovid, EBSCOHost, ProQuest, and Web of Science).

 This is an example of mimicking a print-based way of